svlentink/www/cdn.lent.ink/matosinhos/raw.md

 Thus MetroDoPorto their planner is incompetent, please use google maps.

 disclaimer, not an office;
-no hot iron for clothes
-no night stand
-no night light
-no closet (but there is a 85cm clothes rack in each room, e.g. for jackets and clothing)
+no hot iron for clothes, but dry cleaner at 2m walk no night stand no night light no closet (but there is a 85cm clothes rack in each room, e.g. for jackets and clothing)